Author: Ed Nelson

 We can stratify our sample by sex and ensure that the sample has the same percent males and females as does the population.
 How would we do that?
 Divide the sample into two groups – all males and all females.
 Since the population is 50% males and 50% females, we want our sample to be 50% males and 50% females.
 For a sample of 10 individuals, that means we want our sample to have 5 males and 5 females.
 That’s easy to do in our exercise data base since the 50 males are listed first (id’s 1 to 50) and the 50 females are listed next (id’s 51 to 100).

 Select three stratified random samples and write down the random numbers for each of the three samples.
+Each sample should have 5 males and 5 females for a total sample of 10.
 Calculate how many males and females there were in each sample and write that after the random numbers for each sample.
 This time there should be exactly 5 males and 5 females in each sample.
 These are stratified random samples.
 Since we have made sure that the population and the samples have the same proportion males and females, they are often called proportional stratified random samples.

 Stratification will decrease sampling error if the variable that is used to stratify the sample is related to what you want to estimate.
 In this case, we want to estimate the proportion of the population that favor and oppose same-sex marriage (i.e., the parameter).
 To do that we select a sample from the population and use the percent of the sample that favors and opposes same-sex marriage as an estimate of the population parameter.
 Since sex is related to how people feel about same-sex marriage, sampling error will be reduced.
 In order to stratify a sample, the stratifying variable must be known for each case in the population as it is in this exercise.